What is Treasury's goal for federal debt management? View details

 What challenges does the Treasury face in achieving its debt management goal?
 View details

-Treasury deals with challenges of constantly changing financial markets, uncertainties surrounding the government's future borrowing needs, and at times uncertainty about the debt limitA legal ceiling on the amount of gross federal debt (excluding some minor adjustments), which must be raised periodically to accommodate additional federal borrowing.
+Treasury deals with challenges of constantly changing financial markets, uncertainties surrounding the government's future borrowing needs, and at times uncertainty about the debt limitA legal ceiling on the amount of outstanding total federal debt (excluding some minor adjustments), which must be raised periodically to accommodate additional federal borrowing..

 - The Treasury must make current debt management decisions with uncertain information about the future of government borrowing needs.
 Policy changes and national economic performance are difficult to project and can quickly and substantially affect federal cash flow.

-- GAO reported in 2011 that delays in raising the debt limitA legal ceiling on the amount of gross federal debt (excluding some minor adjustments), which must be raised periodically to accommodate additional federal borrowing create debt and cash management challenges for the Treasury that have been exacerbated in recent years by the large growth in federal debt.
-In the past, Treasury has often used extraordinary actions, such as suspending investments or temporarily disinvesting securities held in federal employee retirement funds, to remain under the statutory debt limit (see, for example, Debt Ceiling: Analysis of Actions Taken during the 2003 Debt Issuance Suspension Period).
+- GAO reported in 2011 that delays in raising the debt limitA legal ceiling on the amount of outstanding total federal debt (excluding some minor adjustments), which must be raised periodically to accommodate additional federal borrowing. create debt and cash management challenges for the Treasury that have been exacerbated in recent years by the large growth in federal debt.
+In the past, Treasury has often used extraordinary actions, such as suspending investments or temporarily disinvesting securities held in federal employee retirement funds, to remain under the debt limit (see, for example, Debt Limit: Analysis of 2011-2012 Actions Taken and Effect of Delayed Increase on Borrowing Costs).
 However, the extraordinary actions available to the Treasury have not kept pace with the growth in borrowing needs.
 For additional information, see Debt Limit: Delays Create Debt Management Challenges and Increase Uncertainty in the Treasury Market.